jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/development.md

 Run the below commands to remove {{ cookiecutter.project_slug }} from your development machine.
-This will uninstall and disable the services, remove any files installed outside of the projects directory including the sqlite3 database.  *Only do this on a development machine if it's database and other data is no longer needed.*
+This will uninstall and disable the services, remove any files installed outside of the project's directory including the sqlite3 database.  *Only do this on a development machine if it's database and other data is no longer needed.*